 Babassu oil vs coconut oil

-Babassu oil is also a bit more cooling to the touch than coconut oil.
-This may be a benefit of using it, especially in the summer.
+Like coconut oil, babassu oil starts to liquify when applied to skin.
+But babassu is also a bit more cooling to the touch than coconut oil.
+This may be a benefit of using it in the summer.

 As for the difference in price between the two oils, babassu oil is relatively inexpensive just like coconut oil.
-But it’s still much harder to find.
+But it’s still harder to find.